 ICG members have participated in the IANA stewardship transition session held at the Internet Governance Forum in Istanbul.
 In addition, ICG members are reaching out to their own respective communities, to ensure an ongoing open two-way communication channel between the ICG and the wider community.

-Should you wish to invite members of the ICG to address your organisation or conference, please address your invitation to the secretariat at question-icg@icann.org.
+Should you wish to invite members of the ICG to address your organisation or conference, please address your invitation to the secretariat at icg-meetingrequest@icann.org.
 Please note that while reasonable attempts will be made to accommodate requests, many of the members are volunteers and there are practical limits to the time available.

 About ICG resources, material and archives